tldr-pages/tldr/pages/common/hugo.md

 # hugo

-> Hugo is a Fast and Flexible Static Site Generator.
+> Hugo is a fast and flexible static site generator.

-- Create a new hugo site:
+- Create a new Hugo site:

 `hugo new site {{path/to/site}}`

-- Create a new hugo theme (you may also download one from [https://themes.gohugo.io/]()):
+- Create a new Hugo theme (you may also download one from https://themes.gohugo.io/):

 `hugo new theme {{theme_name}}`

 - Create a new page:

-`hugo new {{section_name}}/{{filename}}{{.ext}}`
+`hugo new {{section_name}}/{{filename}}`

 - Build your site to the `./public/` directory:

 `hugo`

+- Build your site including pages that are marked as a "draft":

+`hugo --buildDrafts`

-- Build your site to a different destination:
+- Build your site to a given directory:

 `hugo --destination {{path/to/destination}}`

-- Build your site, start up a webserver to serve it, and watch for changes:
+- Build your site, start up a webserver to serve it, and automatically reload when pages are edited:

 `hugo server`

-- Build and serve content marked as draft:

-`hugo server --buildDrafts`